Tidy simulation: Designing robust, reproducible, and scalable Monte Carlo simulations: Introduction

 In this development of simulation as a core research tool in the field of statistics, there have been several excellent publications which detail how to create simulations for one or more of these goals \citep{morris2019using, burton2006design, boulesteix2020introduction}.
 These focus on how to design, set up, and run a simulation study, and they provide a stepping stone for researchers to produce reliable simulations, as well as for practitioners to understand their conclusions.

 Yet, despite these efforts, there is a wide range of approaches of how researchers implement and scale up statistical simulations in practice.
 To a large extent, this is unavoidable, as simulations are used as a tool to create new knowledge -- thus, each simulation has its own computational and practical idiosyncrasies.
 Nevertheless, for researchers it is inefficient to rediscover data structures, processing pipelines, and project structures that facilitate reproducibility, transparency, scalability, and robustness in the modern computational statistics world.
+Apart from a few notable exceptions \citep{lee2019using, hussey2025tidy}, there is currently little guidance on these implementation choices.

 Additionally, extant literature lacks focus on practical aspects such as debugging and error handling.
 It also disregards the iterative process of running simulation studies: often, analyzing (preliminary) simulation results is a process of exploratory data analysis \citep{tukey1977exploratory}.
 Notably, in simulations it is relatively easy to collect new ``data'' as part of this process of discovery.
 As a result, in creating and running a simulation study, the researcher often wants to add more factors to vary in the data-generating process, or more levels to a certain factor.
 Having a consistent, structured simulation design can help support this iterative process, making it easy to add new components or remove unnecessary ones.
 As with any experiment, this should be done transparently and considering carefully the pitfalls of overfitting.